cnr-isti-vclab/relight/relightlab/roadmap.md

 * integrated normal seems to be reverrsed. (might be a y top/bottom problem).
 * Find highlights crashes if quitting early.
 * Accessing the crop tab before loading the project causes it to stop working.
+* check for lights before exporting normals or rtis.

 ## Small Bugs